flytbase/flytdocs/source/docs/FlytOS/GettingStarted/AeroGuide.rst

 * If you get the error "Connection Timed Out":
   Please check your internet connection and run the script again.

-* If the script is interrupted during execution try running the following command before you execute the script again
+* If the script is interrupted during execution, try running the following command before you execute the script again

   .. code-block:: bash

       $ sudo dpkg --configure -a

-* If the above command does not work run the following to fix your packages before running the installation script
+* If the above command does not work, run the following to fix your packages before running the installation script

   .. code-block:: bash